A First-Timer’s Guide to the Haut-Koenigsbourg Castle

 • By Bike: It is also possible to follow the road from Sélestat to the castle.
 The road is winding and steep, so be sure to have proper safety equipment (helmet, reflecting vest, etc.).

-Helpful Tip: If you are planning a day trip from Colmar, you’ll need to take the train to Sélestat.
+Helpful Tip: If you are planning to use public transport, you’ll need to take the train to Sélestat.
 Train tickets can be purchased on the SNCF-Connect website or app.

 Best Time to Visit